 This soup freezes great, though when you reheat it you may need to add some extra water or broth.

 Slow Cooker Get-Well-Quick Chickpea Soup

 The title may be a mouthful but this is the soup you want in your freezer if you’re feeling a little run down.
 Make a batch now and freeze it for when you need it!
-Turanicum is an ancient variety of high protein wheat, often known as Kamut.
-It’s a whole grain that takes awhile to cook the slow cooker is a perfect place to cook it.
+Kamut is a whole grain that takes awhile to cook the slow cooker is a perfect place to cook it.
 And the optional nutritional yeast adds a boost of B vitamins to help get better faster.